Implementation of Support Vector Machines using Reaction Networks: Operation Modules

 In order to multiply, we consider the following network:

-Here, the concentrations of species $A$ and $B$ are multiplied and the result is stored in the steady-state concentration of $C$.
-Since $A$ and $B$ are catalysts, their concentrations are preserved.
-Let $[A] = [A(t)] = [A(0)]$ and $[B] = [B(t)] = [B(0)]$.
-Then the dynamics corresponding to network~\ref{module_multiplication} is given by
+In this network, the species $A$ and $B$ are catalysts.
+The concentrations of species $A$ and $B$ are multiplied, with the resulting value stored in the steady-state concentration of $C$.
+Let $[A] = [A(0)]$ and $[B] = [B(0)]$.
+Then the dynamics associated with the network~\eqref{module_multiplication} is given by